The ViewTech VJ-3 Is the Industry Leading Borescope

 Look through our frequently asked questions or please contact us if you don’t see your particular question.

 The best way to ensure the VJ-3 borescope is the right choice for your particular inspection applications is to take advantage of our Free Borescope Demo Program.
+If you would like additional warranty and product materials, please visit our customer resources page.

 Typical life is 3-4 hours.
 The VJ-3 uses a 3.6V lithium ion battery.